Trigger Fingers. Causes, symptoms and current treatment

 Trigger fingers, also known as stenosing flexor tenosynovitis, are relatively common in the general population, which means that a large number of people are affected.
 For this reason, correct treatment (conservative or surgical) is essential to restore the functional capacity of these patients.

-What a trigger finger is?
+What exactly is a trigger finger?

 This constant friction produced between the two structures, will cause a thickening and irritation of the tissue, which will give the classic symptomatology to the patient.

 This condition in the flexor tendon will cause clicking, trapping or blocking, which can be painful.
 Normally the patient is able to reverse this blockage, although in advanced stages it may be impossible and a surgery release is required.

 Palpable and painful nodules may appear at the palm level, which may exacerbate the symptoms when palpated at the A1 pulley level.